deprecated-packages/symplify/packages/CodingStandard/README.md

 $className = DateTime::class;
 ```

-This fixers takes **only existing classes by default**.
+This checker takes **only existing classes by default**.
 In case want to check another code not loaded by local composer, you can **configure it**:

 ```yaml
 # easy-coding-standard.neon